To a child with disabilities, your donation opens up a world of possibilities.

 Due to highly complex disabilities, the children we serve overcome enormous challenges each and every day.
 Yet many also face even greater barriers when it comes to receiving the customized education they need.

 At Kennedy Krieger, we’re firm believers that every mind matters.
-Thanks to heroes like you, we’re able to take a stand and advocate for kids with special needs, providing compassionate and cutting-edge educational programs that many families have been unable to find elsewhere, from our award-winning and nationally-recognized schools in Baltimore and Washington to partnerships with public school systems.
+Thanks to heroes like you, we’re able to take a stand and advocate for kids with special needs, providing compassionate and cutting-edge educational programs that many families have been unable to find elsewhere, from our award-winning and nationally-recognized schools in Baltimore and Washington, D.C. to partnerships with public school systems.

 At Kennedy Krieger, changemaking doesn’t end in the clinic or classroom.
 We believe true transformation happens when we extend our reach directly into the communities our children live in.
 Outreach, education, training, early intervention support services, adaptive sports, access to resources, and therapeutic foster care programs are just a few of the ways we help children with special needs thrive outside the Institute’s walls.